-Still not convinced its possible?
-Even if your whole trip is not “relaxing”, there are many ways to work in couple and alone time too, this great post from Detail Oriented Traveller highlights 7 different ways that parents can get the down time that they deserve.
+Still not convinced it’s possible?
+Even if your whole trip is not “relaxing”, there are many ways to work in couple and alone time, too; this post highlights 7 different ways that parents can get the downtime that they deserve.

 As everyone keeps reminding us, IT DOES GET EASIER!

 Looking for Family Travel Destination Ideas?
 Click Here for the Best of the Best

 Footnote – now that our kids are in the “tween years“, the relaxing moments are coming thick and fast.
 Don’t doubt it; little kids are tough travel companions!
 We’re by no means saying don’t travel with your littles; just remember everyone’s needs change over time, and it WILL get easier!